minhopark95/Molecular-Biological-Tools/README.md

 -> Enter all required things
 -> Press run button

-If you want, you can make .exe file with Pyinstaller.
+If you want, you can use .exe file that I made with Pyinstaller.

 Thank you :) I hope that this is helpful